 Corporations Act means the Corporations Act 2001 (Commonwealth).

-CS Facility means a licensed CS facility (as defined in the Corporations Act) which applies to the Company or its Shares.

-CSF Operator means the licensed operator of the relevant CS Facility.
+CSF Operator means ASX Settlement Pty Ltd ACN 008 504 532 or its successor as the operator of the clearing and settlement facility for the financial market operated by ASX.

 Director means a person who is, for the time being, a director of the Company including, where appropriate, an alternate director of the Company.